Wahluke Slope AVA: Climate

+grape plant growth, causing shorter shoot length, smaller leaf size, and fewer and smaller grape clusters.
 The highest temperature ever measured in Washington state, as of 2021, was recorded at Wahluke on July 24, 1928, at 118 °F. This record was later tied at Ice Harbor Dam in 1961.
-The temperature was eventually surpassed on June 29, 2021, when Hanford reached 120 °F.
+The temperature was eventually surpassed on June 29, 2021, when Hanford reached 120 °F. The USDA plant hardiness zones are 7a and 7b.

-The area is largely within the Mattawa, Washington 99349 area code.

-Wahluke Slope Vineyards with the Sentinel Gap in the Saddle Mountains in late winter.
+Wahluke Slope Vineyards below the Sentinel Gap and Saddle Mountains in late winter.